nimblecrm/api-docs/docs/contacts/metadata_api.rst

 Create Field
 ----------------------------

 .. note:: Nimble allows to create only custom fields.
+List of default fields can be found :ref:`here<contact-fields>`.

 Request
 """"""""""""""""""""""""""""